-5.7 Pressure- and Vacuum-Measurement Devices-The chamber pressure-, back pressure-, and vacuum-measuring devices shall be capable of measuring pressures or partial vacuums to the tolerances given in 5.6.
+5.7 Pressure- and Vacuum-Measurement Devices-The chamber pressure-, back pressure-, and vacuum-measuring devices shall be capable of measuring the ranges of pressures or partial vacuums to the tolerances given in 5.6.
 They may consist of electronic pressure transducers, or any other device capable of measuring pressures, or partial vacuums to the stated tolerances.
-If separate devices are used to measure the chamber pressure and back pressure, the devices must be calibrated simultaneously and against the same pressure source.
-Since the chamber and back pressure are the pressures taken at the mid-height of the specimen, it may be necessary to adjust the calibration of the devices to reflect the hydraulic head of fluids in the chamber and back pressure control systems.
+If separate devices are used to measure the chamber pressure and back pressure, the devices must be normalized simultaneously and against the same pressure source.
+Since the chamber and back pressure are the pressures taken at the midheight of the specimen, it may be necessary to adjust the zero-offset of the devices to reflect the hydraulic head of fluids in the chamber and back pressure control systems.